 A \$100 Non-refundable Application Fee is due at the time of application.
+This Fee does not apply to US Veterans.

 The application fee cannot be paid with financial aid and is not included in the total cost of the program.